What To Do If You Develop an Occupational Disease

 What Is the Process for Filing a Claim for an Occupational Disease?

-The steps you should take for filing a successful workers’ compensation claim depends on the specific circumstances and the area you live in.
+The steps you should take for filing a successful workers’ compensation claim depend on the specific circumstances and the area you live in.
 How your employer responds to the situation at hand may also play a role.
 These steps only provide a general idea of what your workers’ comp lawyer may recommend.

 1. Seek Medical Attention

 If you suspect you are not well, seek medical care.
-You will need meticulous medical records to document your symptoms, the diagnosis, the source the doctor suspected and the treatment you received.
+You will need meticulous medical records to document your symptoms, the diagnosis, the source the doctor suspected, and the treatment you received.
 Note that in some states, if you fail to act to preserve your health, even if you win your case, the court may hold you partially responsible.

 2. Review Applicable Laws